 Regardless of which stage of alcoholism you or a loved one may be in, it’s still possible to get your lives back on track to sobriety.

-RósGlas Recovery is a luxury addiction treatment center that offers substance abuse treatment programs for those struggling with an addiction to alcohol.
-Our rehab center is located in the Irish countryside, so our patients can enjoy a beautiful, serene new environment while recovering.
+RósGlas Recovery is a luxury addiction therapy retreat provider that offers substance abuse therapy programs for those struggling with an addiction to alcohol.
+Our therapy retreats are located in the Irish countryside, so our patients can enjoy a beautiful, serene new environment while recovering.